Law 202 - Criminal Procedure: Investigations

 J.D.
 Northwestern University School of Law, 2000

-At the conclusion of this course, you should be able to: (1) understand and critically evaluate the Fourth, Fifth, and Sixth Amendment and due process doctrines; (2) apply those doctrines to a set of facts from both a prosecutor’s and defense attorney’s standpoint in an organized and persuasive way; and (3) articulate a well-reasoned prediction as to how a court would apply the doctrine to those facts.
+At the conclusion of this course, you should be able to: (1) understand and critically evaluate the Fourth and Fifth Amendment and due process doctrines; (2) apply those doctrines to a set of facts from both a prosecutor’s and defense attorney’s standpoint in an organized and persuasive way; and (3) articulate a well-reasoned prediction as to how a court would apply the doctrine to those facts.